sylwestergladki/Car-rental/README.md

 ## How to use?

 To send request use a Postman.
-The app supports HTTP method.
+The app supports HTTP methods.
 The requests have to be in JSON format.

 for endpoint `/cars`
 - GET method - return a list of cars